-Dollar Thrifty Automotive Group Inc. (DTG) Chief Executive Officer Scott Thompson said he would be “surprised” if the Federal Trade Commission “does not approve” its $2.6 billion acquisition by Hertz Global Holdings Inc. (HTZ)
+Dollar Thrifty Automotive Group Inc. (DTG:US) Chief Executive Officer Scott Thompson said he would be “surprised” if the Federal Trade Commission “does not approve” its $2.6 billion acquisition by Hertz Global Holdings Inc. (HTZ:US)

 “The FTC would be standing in the way of the industry becoming more cost efficient,” Thompson said in an e-mail.
 “Additionally, the transaction would make Hertz a stronger competitor against the dominant company in the industry, Enterprise Holdings Inc.” Hertz is No. 2 behind Enterprise.